zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sean says he’ll “knock (knock) off 10 percent.”
 “To  knock off” is a phrasal verb that here means to lower the price of something.
 Se an is going to lower the price, or “knock off,” 10 percent.
 “What do you say?”
 Sean  asks Patrice what her reaction is.
 That’s what he means by, “What do you say?”
 Really, he’s asking, “Will you buy it at that price?”
 Patrice, however, responds, “I think it’s still too pricey.”
 When you say something is “pricey” (pricey ), you mean it’s expensive.
 It costs too much.

  Then she says, “I think I’ll pass.”
 “To pass” here means not to do something – to decide against, in this case, buying something.
 Wha t Patrice is doing here, of course, is telling the vendor, the person selling t he product, that she doesn’t want it.
 Sean says, however, “Wait!
 Don’t be so hasty.”
-“To be hasty” (hasty) means to do something without thinking about it carefully, t o do something quickly.
+“To be hasty” (hasty) means to do something without thinking about it carefully, to do something quickly.
 He says, “What you have there is a one-of-a-kind item. ” “One-of-a-kind” (kind) means unique, different from everything else.

 Sean, of course, is trying to convince Patrice to b uy this thing.
 She doesn’t seem interested, so he’s trying to give her reasons to b uy it.
 He says, “You don’t want to pass up something this special.”
 “To pass up” is  a two-word phrasal verb which here means something similar as “to pass.”
 It  means to decide not to do something that is available or that is being offere d to you – in this case, not to buy the thing that the vendor is selling.
 We’re not  sure exactly what that thing is.